oliviesalat/slack-to-google-chat-migrator/README.md

 This tool automates the process of exporting message history from Slack channels (including DMs) and importing them into Google Chat Spaces.

+The script creates new Spaces in Google Chat and migrates messages using the following template:
+• [YYYY-MM-DD HH:MM] Author Name: Message Text

+Example:
+• [2022-10-24 15:29] John Smith: some message text...

 ---

 ## Prerequisites & Configuration